neha1562005/landing-page/README.md

 This is a basic landing page created using HTML and CSS as part of The Odin Project curriculum.

-This project helped me consolidate past learnings in the Odin Project and I even learnt new things along the way as I struggled to create the entire HTML and CSS from scratch as a beginner.
+This project has helped me consolidate my previous learnings from The Odin Project, and I have even learned new things along the way as I worked through creating the entire HTML and CSS from scratch as a beginner.